 Which of the following best describes the result of running the program code?

-- (A) The number θ is displayed.
+- (A) The number $\theta$ is displayed.

 - (B) The number 6 is displayed.

 - (C) The number 10 is displayed.

 - (D) Nothing is displayed; the program results in an infinite loop.

-- 31. Consider the following code segment, where exam and presentation are integer variables and grade is a string variable.